School of Education and Social Policy

 Requirements for the Bachelor’s Degree in Education and Social Policy

 A minimum of 42 course units are required for the degree of bachelor of science in education and social policy.
-The concentrations in human development in context, learning and organizational change, learning sciences, and social policy have similar distribution and core requirements, though each has different major courses.
-The new elementary teaching curriculum follows the Illinois Board of Education requirements, and includes the distribution and core requirements similar to the other concentrations.
+The concentrations in human development in context, learning and organizational change, learning sciences, and social policy have similar foundational discipline and core requirements, though each has different major courses.
+The new elementary teaching curriculum follows the Illinois Board of Education requirements, and includes the foundational discipline and core requirements similar to the other concentrations.
 The secondary teaching curriculum is markedly different, largely due to Illinois Board of Education requirements.

 Grade and Registration Requirements